 Yet there’s so much more they could have done here.

 For starters, they could have provided some utility, but doing some research to find out what search queries people use when looking for Trident gum.
 Answer The Public is a great place to start, and gives you an insight into what customers are looking for.

-For example, customer might want to:
+For example, customers might want to know:

 - Is Trident gum vegan?

 - Is Trident gum gluten-free?